Hullabalo/ComfyUI-Loop/README.md

 If you enjoy this project and want to boost its development, just leave a star : your support makes a difference! ♥️

-MIT License. version 0.2
+**MIT License. version 0.2**
 https://github.com/Hullabalo/ComfyUI-Loop/
 Thanks to rgthree, chrisgoringe, pythongosssss and many, many many others for their contributions, how-to's, code snippets etc.

 ## Icon Attribution
-Icons from `/icons` directory Icons are based on icon set from PAOMedia : https://www.iconfinder.com/paomedia/icon-sets and licensed under [Creative Commons Attribution 3.0 Unported] (https://creativecommons.org/licenses/by/3.0/deed.en)
+Icons from `/icons` directory Icons are based on icon set from PAOMedia : https://www.iconfinder.com/paomedia/icon-sets and licensed under [Creative Commons Attribution 3.0 Unported] (https://creativecommons.org/licenses/by/3.0/deed.en).
+All other images in video and examples are CC0 (wikimedia commons)